baranusluel/sentiment-cnn/index.md

 In the literature, the task of sentiment analysis is most commonly performed on online reviews written by consumers because this data is widely available and lends itself well to the task, given that reviews are usually accompanied with numerical ratings.

+The sentiment analysis task is an important and widely used application of machine learning, since it allows businesses to automatically identify customer sentiment towards their brands, products and sentiments.
+Improving the accuracy of sentiment analysis models could result in significant commercial benefits for businesses, which is why we chose to investigate this task.

+#### Our Goal

 Our team will perform supervised learning with a convolutional neural network model to perform sentiment analysis on movie reviews.
 The corpus consists of reviews previously collected into a commonly studied dataset [6].

-#### Motivation

-TODO: Motivation, why is this important?

-TODO: Background, existing literature.
-Why we think CNNs could work here

-#### Our Goal

 Our goal is train a model that can predict the correct sentiment labels (negative/neutral/positive) for previously unseen movie reviews with an accuracy of at least 70%, which approaches the results found in existing literature (mid 70% range with classical ML methods such as SVMs [3], above 80% with deep learning [2]).
 Given that the accuracy at random for a 3-class classifier would be 33%, we believe our goal of 70% is a non-trivial but realistic target.

+#### Why Convolutional Neural Networks?

+CNNs are neural networks that use convolutional layers, where each layer essentially applies a sliding window kernel to the input data.
+While they are often used in computer vision on images to capture local spatial information, they can be used in NLP as well, on documents with word embeddings.
+Such applications of CNNs have been found to perform quite well in extracting useful information such as relationships between words [2][4].

+We believe that by using a CNN architecture similar to those used for computer vision architectures, we can build an effective sentiment analysis model capable of at least partly capturing the contexual meaning of words.
+Intuitively, we expect that this approach should outperform simpler bag-of-words techniques, but may not measure up to recursive deep models [2].

 ### Dataset and Pre-Processing